Due to the current pandemic, Music City Tech 2020, and its related conferences, has been cancelled.

 Need an excuse to visit Nashville, TN?
-Our staff of trained monkeys would be happy to write a note to your employer explaining the benefits of sending you to speak on their behalf.
-Those same monkeys have excellent suggestions for entertainment and cuisine while you’re in town.
-They are amazingly intelligent monkeys.
+We would be happy to write a note to your employer explaining the benefits of sending you to speak on their behalf.
+We have excellent suggestions for entertainment and cuisine while you’re in town.
 Regardless of whether you’re visiting or a local, the Music City Experience is about more than tourist attractions.
 Bring your favorite instrument or borrow one of ours to rock out with Geek Jam Band karaoke.

 Personal and Professional

 Last, but certainly not least, is the professional recognition and personal development that comes with being a conference speaker.
 While these benefits can be more difficult to measure, they are usually the most valuable in the long run.

 Save the Date (8/27-8/29) Sessions will take place on Friday, August 28th and Saturday, August 29th, so clear your calendar for those days at a minimum.
 If you’re interested in presenting or attending workshops, those will be held prior to the main event on Thursday, August 27th.